funkyboiii123/llama-launch/README.md

 # llama-launch
-Run llama.cpp releases with a few simple files.
+Run llama.cpp releases (or forks like beellama.cpp) with a few simple files.